-2.4 Direct and indirect connections between the Company and its major shareholders
+2.3 Direct and indirect connections between the Company and its major shareholders

-Jan Van Geet holds 100 % of the shares in Little Rock SA.
+Jan Van Geet holds 90 % of the shares in Little Rock SA and Tomas Van Geet holds the remaining 10%.

 Little Rock SA entered in the course of April 2015 into a service agreement with the Company pursuant to which Little Rock SA is responsible for the Group's daily management, financial management and commercial management and whereby Little Rock SA, in consultation with the Company, needs to appoint the physical persons (acting as independent agents) who will be responsible for the daily management, financial management and commercial management.